zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting-up-liferay-dxp/clustering-for-high-availability/configuring-unicast-over-tcp.md

 Use the following steps to configure Unicast:

-1. Add a parameter to your app server's JVM on each node:
+1. Add a JGroups bind address parameter to your app server's JVM on each node:

     ```bash
     -Djgroups.bind_addr=[node_ip_address]